prgrobots/mkdocs-CIV-ROB/docs/templates/README.md

 # Session Template System

 This directory contains the template system for generating consistent course sessions based on the successful Session 4 structure.
+Some changes may be in the actual session_4.md that will be more current.

+Adapt requested session to the new content and ignore the template where necessary

 ## 🎯 **Template Features**